zarify/esp32_cyd/docs/easy_radio.md

 The Easy Radio library makes wireless communication between ESP32 devices simple and straightforward, similar to the BBC micro:bit's radio functionality.
 It uses ESP-NOW protocol for fast, reliable communication without needing WiFi networks.

+On the devices I tested with, the default radio setup reached about 10m before I started noticing the occasional missed packet (around RSSI -60 or so).

 ## Quick Start

 ```python